 Then Tabriz in Iran broke the record in August 2019 with an impressive 600-square-meter carpet, which weighs three tons.

-And if you want to buy a carpet in Turkmenistan are you required to get a recite with details the age, origin, date of purchase which has to be certified by the Ministry of Carpet, be before you can take the Carpet out of Turkmenistan.
+*And if you want to buy a carpet in Turkmenistan, you are required to get a receipt with details of the age, origin, date of purchase which has to be certified by the Ministry of Carpet, before you can take the Carpet out of of the country.

-But if you are ever in Turkmenistan and want to buy an original Turkmenistan Carpet, so is the carpet shop at the Grand Turkmen Hotel the best place to go, The here shop work directly under the Ministry of Carpets, and the paperwork is given with your carpet purchased here.
+But if you are ever in Turkmenistan and want to buy an original Turkmenistan carpet, the carpet shop at the Grand Turkmen Hotel is the best place to go, and there’s a shop that works directly under the Ministry of Carpets, and the paperwork is given with your carpet purchased here.

-Turkmenistan is one of the least visited countries in the world with less than 10 000 foreign tourists a year, making Turkmenistan one of the top 10 least visited countries on earth.
-Together with Libya, Sao Tome & Principe, Somalia, Niue, Naru, Kiribati, Comoros plus more.
+Turkmenistan is one of the least visited countries in the world, with less than 10 000 foreign tourists a year, making Turkmenistan one of the top 10 least visited countries on earth.

-The largest architectural constructed star in the world, a glass construction, which has a total area of 3,240 sq. m.
-(34,875 sq. ft.)
-At the Turkmenistan Broadcasting Centre tower.
+- The largest architectural constructed star in the world, a glass construction, which has a total area of 3,240 sq. m.
+(34,875 sq. ft.) which is also the Turkmenistan Broadcasting Center tower.

-The local horse bread Akhal-Teke which considered to be one of the most beautiful and rarest horse breeds in the world, locals take a huge pride working with their horse, one of most respected jobs in Turkmenistan are Horse tamers, and young kids get sent to horse training centres in young age to become horse tamers and horse athletics.
+Locals take huge pride in working with their horses.
+One of the most respected jobs in Turkmenistan is a horse tamer, and kids get sent to horse training centers at a young age to become horse tamers and horse athletics.